Tesla

 Direct Sales

-Our vehicle sales channels currently include our website and an international network of company-owned stores.
+Our vehicle sales channels currently include our website and a global network of company-owned stores.
 In some jurisdictions, we also have galleries to educate and inform customers about our products, but such locations do not transact in the sale of vehicles.
 We believe this infrastructure enables us to better control costs of inventory, manage warranty service and pricing, educate consumers about electric vehicles, make our vehicles more affordable, maintain and strengthen the Tesla brand and obtain rapid customer feedback.

 We reevaluate our sales strategy both globally and at a location-by-location level from time to time to optimize our sales channels.
 However, sales of vehicles in the automobile industry tend to be cyclical in many markets, which may expose us to volatility from time to time.